sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-3.md

     get() = items.sumBy { item -> item.totalPrice }
 ```

-We could even get rid of the item declaration since kotlin exposes a variable called it which revers to the current item.
+We could even get rid of the item declaration since kotlin exposes a variable called it which refers to the current item.

 ```kotlin
 val totalPrice: BigDecimal